Things To Do

 If art and heritage is your style, Nelson City has an exceptional art and heritage precinct, with options like Historic South Street, The Suter Art Gallery, Christ Church Cathedral, Founders Heritage Park and Jens Hansen to name a few.
 Alternatively, hop on the NBus to Annesbrook and take a short stroll over to the World Of WearableArt & Classic Cars Museum.
 Allow an hour or two to truly marvel at the extraordinary garments by artists from New Zealand and around the globe.

 For the more active, why not take a bike ride along the Great Taste Trail?
 This beautiful coastal and inland route will take you past a number of our award-winning cafes, wineries and craft breweries.
+When in Mapua, we recommend stopping off at the Sprig & Fern Tavern to quench your thirst with some local beer and delicious food before continuing on your journey.
 Trail Journeys Nelson offer hire and transport options from the start of the trail in Nelson City, Mapua and Kaiteriteri, whilst Nelson Cycle Hire offer hire and tour options from their base at Nelson Airport.

 Upon your return to Nelson, there are a number of accommodation options on offer to suit your needs.
 Trailways Hotel, Delorenzo’s Studio Apartments and The Hotel Nelson are excellent choices and are located in close proximity to our incredible central city dining precinct.